HenrikJoreteg/ICanHaz.js/README.md

 - [rdclark](http://github.com/rdclark) - Test coverage and partials support
 - [kembuco](http://github.com/kembuco) - IE Bug found/squashed

+###Tested in:
+I've personally run the tests in the following browsers.
+But basically, there's no reason it shouldn't work in any browser that jQuery and Mustache support.
+- IE 6, 8 (and 8 in compat. mode, which is *supposed* to be like 7)
+- FF 3.6
+- Chrome 7
+- Safari 5

 ###Changelog
 - 0.7:
     - Now includes mustache.js so the only dependency is jQuery.
-    - Exposed `grabTemplates`
-    - Attaches `ich` to `window` directly
+    - Attaches `ich` to `window` directly.
-    - Added `showAll` method for viewing a copy of the internal template hash.
+    - Added `showAll`, `clearAll`, `grabTemplates`, `refresh` to public api.
 - 0.6.1: Bug fix in trimming templates retrieved from `<script>` tags.
 - 0.6: Added support for partials